Flexible Resolvers and API's

 // based on the zod 'inputSchema'

-// If you want to support e.g. POST (👇), same deal (checks body as well)
+// If you want to support e.g. POST (👇), same deal (checks request body too)

 export const POST = createNextRouteHandler(updatePost)